 - This could be either as a seasonal illness and rapidly mutating illness – like influenza – or as a non-seasonal disease – like chicken-pox

-- A vaccine is under development but will probably not be available until mid 2021
+- A vaccine is under development but will probably not be available until late 2020 at the earliest

 - The aim of public health measures is to slow the rate of spread